tmtxt/tmtxt.github.com/_posts/2012-12-29-install-and-config-bitlbee-on-mac-os-mountain-lion.md

 Replace **your-user-name** with your username.
-Actually, when installing bitlee, it will create a user named bitlbee however I don't know why on my Mac it didn't so I let run as my username.
+Actually, when installing bitlee, it will create a user named bitlbee however I don't know why on my Mac it didn't so I let it run as my username.

 The rest just leave it default.
 Press Ctrl-x Ctrl-s to save the file and then Ctrl-x Ctrl-c to exit emacs.